tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

    the handshake to ensure that retransmitted messages use the right epoch and keying material.

-   If several handshakes are performed in close succession, there might be multiple records on the wire with the same sequence number but from different cipher states.
-The epoch field allows recipients to distinguish such packets.
    The epoch number is initially zero and is incremented each time keying material changes and a sender aims to rekey.
    More details are provided in {{dtls-epoch}}.
 In order to ensure that any given sequence/epoch pair is unique,